-I didn’t flush the outdoor plants because heavy rains had been flushing their root zones all along.
 Auto Cinderella Jack is a moderate feeder.
-When I applied the manufacturer’s full recommended dose of bloom phase nutrients and supplements, which totaled out at around 1200 parts per million, it created leaf tip burning, so I backed off to about 800 parts per million, and alternated with a mini-flush every 3-5 feedings.
+When I applied the manufacturer’s full recommended dose of bloom phase nutrients and supplements, which totaled out at around 1200 parts per million, it created leaf tip burning, so I backed off to about 800 parts per million, and alternated with a mini-flush every 2-4 feedings.

 In my most recent Cinderella Jack indoor grow, I had to reduce my light cycle to 14 hours per day (instead of the usual 18-20 recommended for autoflowering) to get the plants to fully trigger into bloom phase.

 I grow at least a dozen or more of the top cannabis strains per year, and I have a very strict and detailed way of evaluating psychoactive effects and desirability.
 The Auto Cinderella Jack produces a very long-lasting, energizing and creative high, reminding me of some of the more Sativa-esque Jack Herer phenotypes I’ve grown and used.

 It isn’t a high for novice cannabis consumers or people with anxiety disorders, because it’s so THC-potent.
 In fact, I shared Cindy Jack with an experienced user and he got paranoid and overly stimulated.